ShiftyWreckzz/sm-keepwheelpos/README.md

 # Shifty_99's Keep Wheel Position

-When a player exit their vehicle and holds the steering wheel past a threshold that steering position will be saved.
-This is synced server side, saving the steering angle position for all clients.
+When a player exits their vehicle while holding the steering wheel past a certain threshold, the steering angle is saved and synced server-side for all players.
 A big thanks to Logan Mcgee for creating the original script!

-If you find a bug or want to request a new feature please feel free to use the Issues tab.
+If you encounter any bugs or have feature requests, please use the Issues tab.

+If you have any improvements on the code, feel free to use the Pull request tab.

 # Installation
 * Download the ZIP.